ormikopo1988/Fta.CfsSample/README.md

 and open it in Visual Studio.

 The `Azure.CfS.Library` project is the consumer library that acts like a sort of SDK for the MCfS API.
-The `Fta.CfsSample.Api` project is the sample HTTP-Trigger based Azure Function App that uses the `Azure.CfS.Library` to call the MCfS API.
+The `Fta.CfsSample.Api` project is the sample HTTP-Trigger based Azure Function App that uses the `Azure.CfS.Library` and acts as a client of the MCfS API.
 To accomplish this, it needs:
 - To be associated with the service principal identity you created in Azure AD (“mcfs-client” in our example).
 - Be able to grab a `client-credentials` token from Azure AD and use it to call the MCfS API: